 There are 3 leagues in the UK

-- The Elite League (The top league covered by Sky Sports).
+- The Premiership League (The top league covered by BT Sports).

 - The Championship League (The middle League).

 - The National League (The league to hopefully train the youngsters).

 Speedway bikes are a unique type of motorcycle.
 Originally the engines used were upright, the name reflects the way they fitted into the frame of the bike.
 Nowadays, in order to handle the bike more effectively, speedway riders use laydown engines in their set ups.
 The bikes weigh a minimum of 77 kilograms, have one gear and do not have brakes, the clutch is used as a release mechanism at the start of races.
 By using different engine and rear wheel sprockets the gear ratio can be adjusted for different track sizes and conditions.